How to brew Hazy IPAs – a beginner's guide to homebrewing NEIPA

 Step 5: The Dry Hop.

 This is super important.
 And yes, we are going to use a lot of hops.
-I would suggest that 200g per 20L batch is the minimum required to achieve a truly juicy hazy IPA.
+I would suggest that 100g per 20L batch is the minimum required to achieve a truly juicy hazy IPA, with 200g being even better!
 The good news is going much beyond this won’t make an enormous difference.
 It's quite common to see people using crazy large amounts of dry hops, but the law of diminishing returns kicks in after around 10grams per litre.

 If you’ve gotten this far, you probably already know what I mean when I’m talking about hops as pertains to the style.
 We are going to pretty much exclusively use super fruity, tropical or intense new wave hops.
 Galaxy.
 Citra.
 Sabro.
 Mosaic.
 El Dorado.
 Eclipse.
 Amarillo.
 Nelson Sauvin.
 Lotus.
 Melba.
 Vic Secret.
 You get the idea.

 The timing of the dry hop is important.
 But not nearly as important as it is made out to be.
 There’s no real need to add hops during fermentation to get a hazy beer.
 The large whirlpool hop will ensure there is more than enough hop compounds for bio-transformation.
 The dry hop will contribute flavour, but more importantly aroma, so adding this at the end of fermentation is better.
 You will also find this gives a far more clearly defined hop flavour.
-A really good approach for this style is dry hopping while doing a ‘soft crash’ to around 14°C for 24 hours then cold crashing.
+A really good approach for this style is dry hopping while doing a ‘soft crash’ to around 14°C for 24 hours then cold crashing - this is our preferred approach fopr maximum juice.

 You might want to add a dry hop during active fermentation as well.
-If so, we would recommend using a hop addition high in ‘survivables’ – ideally something complementary to your whirlpool addition.
+If so, we would recommend using a hop addition high in ‘survivables’ – ideally something complementary to your whirlpool addition - Centennial is a great example.

 This is a completely new pressure pack for the basic FermZilla Tri-Conical and All Rounder Fermenters with the new 2" Tri-Clover Adapted Pressure Lid.BrewZilla Gen 4 - Home Micro Brewery - Distillation and All Grain Home Brewing Machine, Beer or Spirits MakingWant an affordable all round solution for your brewing needs?
 KegLand now offers the 30L All Rounder FermZilla with free Blowtie Spunding valve and pressure kit.